yp717/yp717/README.md

 _Disclaimer: All opinions are my own and do not reflect those of any past or future employers._

-I'm currently the Technical Lead of a wonderful team of 8 engineers at [Behaviour Lab](https://behaviourlab.com/).
+I'm currently the Technical Lead / Head of Engineering of a wonderful team of 12 engineers at [Behaviour Lab](https://behaviourlab.com/).
 At Behaviour Lab, we use behavioural science and advanced analytics to transform how the £70 trillion active asset management industry make their investments.

-I recently finished my MEng in Electrical and Electronic Engineering at [Imperial College London](https://imperial.ac.uk/).
+I finished my MEng in Electrical and Electronic Engineering at [Imperial College London](https://imperial.ac.uk/).

-⚡️ Fun fact: when I'm not an engineer, I write and publish original music - check it out on [Spotify/Apple Music/Deezer/etc](https://spinnup.link/456899-underground)
+⚡️ Fun fact: when I'm not an engineer, I write and publish original music on [Spotify/Apple Music/Deezer/etc](https://share.amuse.io/oMKnfmPrDR8A)

 ## 📫 How to reach me

+I'm not actively looking for new opportunities at this time but I'm always open to interesting conversations.
 Don't be a stranger, let's connect! 🙌

-Ask me about anything - past projects, collaborating on a hack, front-end development, machine learning, or tutoring - I'm currently taking new students for the next academic year!

 <div style="inline-block">
     <a href="https://www.linkedin.com/in/yannis-panagis/">